Skip to main content

 In these activities, in both the voluntary and enforcement periods, it is necessary to use all the mechanisms provided by the legal system for enforced collection.

-The Tax Agency has continued its commitment in 2019 to intensify the most qualified actions to combat fraud in the collection phase.
+In 2019, the Tax Agency has continued to focus on intensifying the most qualified actions to combat fraud in the tax collection phase.

 Evolution of outstanding debt